HOUSE SITTING IN FRANCE, SPAIN & PORTUGAL: A PANDEMIC TALE

 4 March 2021

 It was meant to be the year when we took an extended road trip through Western Europe.
-With a range of housesits confirmed in France, Spain and Portugal, we looked forward to exquisite food, sumptuous wines and pet-centric fun and games.
+With house sitting in France, Spain and Portugal confirmed, we looked forward to exquisite food, sumptuous wines and pet-centric fun and games.
 Taking in some well-earned beach-hopping, mountain walking and cultural sights along the way.

 But, of course, nothing about 2020 was straightforward.
 Far from it.
 Like many others, we found that our best-laid plans very quickly turned to dust as the pandemic struck, borders were closed and lockdowns became the norm.